Reduce, Reuse, Recycle & Compost

 They sell fresh produce and other products with much less packaging than in stores.
 Don't forget to bring your own shopping bags.

 - Select products with little or no packaging

 Not only are you paying extra for the packaging itself, you're paying to transport it and later to dispose of it!
 For example, buy concentrated cleaners and detergents; their containers are smaller.
-Check with your waste hauler about which recycling numbers they collect, such as 1 through 7.
+Check with your waste hauler which recycling numbers they collect.

 - Close the loop

-Read labels and try to purchase products with a high post-consumer recycled content.
+Read labels and purchase products with a high post-consumer recycled content.
 This is easy to find in stationery and office paper but you can also find clothes and shopping bags made from plastic soda bottles, garden hoses made from tires, purses from inner tubes and much more.

 Bring Your Own (shopping) Bags.
 Cloth or mesh are best!
-And skip the small plastic bags offered in the produce section of supermarkets, or reuse those you already have.
+Skip the small plastic bags offered in the produce section, or reuse those you already have.

 Libraries are the masters of reuse.
-In addition to borrowing books, you can access the Internet, do research, borrow CDs, DVDs and videos, and read newspapers and magazines-all for free!
+In addition to borrowing books, you can access the Internet, do research, borrow CDs, DVDs, and read newspapers and magazines-all for free!
 Donate your own used books to libraries, hospitals and schools.

 - Shop garage sales, penny-saver circulars and thrift stores